-If a patient is leaving an inpatient rehabilitation or skilled nursing facility, that facility will be responsible for coordinating arrangements for additional care needs, including home health, physical therapy, occupational therapy, equipment, etc. Each facility has a designated case management team to assist with discharge planning.
-The nurse case manager at the hospital will meet with you to discuss plan of care including assessment of home health, physical therapy, occupational therapy and equipment options based on insurance coverage.
+If a patient is leaving an inpatient rehabilitation or skilled nursing facility, that facility will be responsible for coordinating arrangements additional care needs, including home health, physical therapy, occupational therapy, equipment, etc. Each facility has a designated case management team to assist with discharge planning.
+The nurse case manager and social worker at the hospital will meet with patient's to discuss plan of care including assessment of home health, physical therapy, occupational therapy and equipment options based on insurance coverage.
 Please review the Hospital Stay and Recovery Checklist to prepare for transfer of care when leaving the hospital.